koknat/dif/README.md

                                  dif file2.csv.golden file2.csv

                              Any of the preprocessing options may be used

-      -findFiles <regex>     For use with -dir2 <dir> or -gold  or  two directories For example:  dif -findFiles '*log' dirA dirB Will open GUI for each pair of mismatching files

-                             When used with -dir2 or -gold, finds files in the current directory matching the Perl regex For example:  dif -findFiles '*log' -dir2 ../old

-                             Any of the preprocessing options may be used

-      -report                For use with -dir2 <dir> or -gold  or two directories Instead of opening GUIs for each file, compare report of mismatching or missing files For example:  dif dirA dirB -report
-                             Any of the preprocessing options may be used

-      -tree <dir1> <dir2>    Run unix 'tree' on each of the directories.
+      -tree <dir1> <dir2>    Special case.
+Run unix 'tree' on each of the directories.
 Does not preprocess files

     Other options:
        -stdin             Parse input from stdin and send output to stdout